geffzhang/awesome-semantickernel/README.md

 - [semantic-kernel-gradio](https://github.com/khcheung/semantic-kernel-gradio/) Using Gradio API for Semantic Kernel - TextEmbeddingGeneration
 - [ServiceStack.AI](https://github.com/ServiceStack/ServiceStack/tree/main/ServiceStack/src/ServiceStack.AI) Speech-to-Text and ChatGPT providers to enable natural language features in .NET
 - [MerkonVectorDB](https://github.com/Gravicode/MerkonVectorDB/)
+- [bankcopilot-semantickernel-aiplugin](https://github.com/raffertyuy/bankcopilot-semantickernel-aiplugin) This is a Bank ChatGPT AI Plugin POC to observe how ChatGPT will perform with additional banking transaction skills

 ## Planners
 sequences of actions that Semantic Kernel can execute to achieve a goal, such as booking a flight or writing some content.